OscarNeciosup/AmplitudeModulation/README.md

 # ModulationAmplitud
 AM modulation in Julia Language.

 I wanted to share some about Telecommunications,my most funny course of my Electronic Engineering career.
-But I need to explane some about Modulation.
+But I need to explain some about Modulation.

 ## Modulation